Workshop Financial Know How

 • Observation is essential

-• keep meticulous records: know exactly where your money is going, when and how much
+• keep meticulous records: know exactly where your money is going, when and how much; see further down how to categorize

 • review money flows on a regular schedule, at least once a month